vivekcusat/hiring-assignments/autosuggest/bankrec-assignment/README.md

 - __AccountName__: The name of the account.
 - __AccountTypeName__: The type of the account.

 Columns marked by _(feature)_ Can optionally be used as a feature in your predictive model.
 All of these features are typically what you see when you look at your bank statement.
 The _AccountNumber_ is your target variable.
-The _AccountName_ and the _AccountTypeName_ are properties of the account, which is why that are known when the account number is known, and hence not of direct interest to the prediction problem.
+The _AccountName_ and the _AccountTypeName_ are properties of the account, and hence not of direct interest to the prediction problem, but if you can come up with creative ways of using it, then feel free to do so.

 The rows are sorted first by _BankEntryDate_, then by _CompanyId_.